 Whether you’re a competitive shooter, a hunting enthusiast, or a range hobbyist, you know that keeping your weapon clean is essential for great performance.
-We reviewed the six best gun cleaning kits on the market to give you a great overview of what’s available for your needs.
+We reviewed dozens of options to come up with the best gun cleaning kit on the market.
+Read on to discover our six top picks.

 With so many options on the market, it can take days, or even weeks, of careful reviewing before you finally find the right kit for you.
 We’ve done the work for you so that you can quickly assess the options and get what you need.